In the Beginning Book 3: The Great Titan War (Titanomachy) - Cover

 When no answer came, it was Themis that joined in the supplication.
 “We beseech you, Gaia.
 We cannot overcome the Titans without your aid.
 Please.
 Help us overcome the tyranny of Cronos’ reign.”

-The earth trembled beneath the feet of the divine combatants, and the skies crackled with the energy of their immense power.
 In the midst of the battle, Gaia the Primordial Mother Earth emerged from the soil and dirt outside of the battleground.
-This revelation shook the combatants.
+Despite how many were shaken by the revelation, their conflicts mattered more to the combatants.

 Zeus and Metis faced off against the mighty Cronos.
 Those three froze as the appearance of the monumental Primordial.

 Hera, Demeter, and Hestia were trying to confront Hyperion, whose torch bore the all-consuming Flame of Olympus.
-They knew how serious his power was so they tried to create a brilliant light that would counter the searing power of Hyperion’s flames.
+They knew how serious his power was, so they tried to create a brilliant light that would counter the searing power of Hyperion’s flames.
 Their combined efforts created a dazzling spectacle of light and fire.

 The divine beings exchanged bewildered glances.

 “Mother!”
 Cronos exclaimed.
-“You betray me?”
+“You would betray me?”

 “No!”
 Gaia’s voice echoed through the hearts and minds of the combatants.
 “I use my power to protect the realms of Greece.
 This battle shall be contained to the here and now.
 Only one group may leave this battlefield.”